elliottkan/elliott-kan-portfolio/README.md

 ---

 Crafted in Melbourne, Australia.
 I acknowledge this country’s First Nations peoples and their ongoing strength in practising the world’s oldest living culture.
-I acknowledge the Traditional Owners of the land on which I practice from, The Wurundjeri people of the Kulin Nation, and pay our respects to Elders past and present.
+I acknowledge the Traditional Owners of the land on which I practice from, The Wurundjeri people of the Kulin Nation, and pay my respects to Elders past and present.